CharlieNestor/CharlieNestor/README.md

 🔹 A passionate Financial Analyst and Data Scientist with working experience in financial markets.

-🔹 Currently finalizing the MSc in Data Science and Business Analytics at Bocconi University.
+🔹 Currently finalizing the MSc in Data Science and Business Analytics at Bocconi University, Milan.

 ### Technical Skills 💻